What We Do

 We approach buildings as high-end products (rather than one-off projects), working alongside advanced manufacturing veterans of Tesla, SpaceX, and Boeing, as well as partnering with renowned AEC leaders like SHoP Architects, Arup, and Cimolai.

-We have engineered an innovative, integrated system of manufactured components and sub-assemblies: structural steel chassis; unitized facades; wall, floor, and ceiling cassettes; mechanical, electrical, plumbing, and environmental systems; kitchen, bathroom, and casework pods; building cores with elevators and stairs.
+Our research and development teams have engineered an innovative, integrated system of manufactured components and sub-assemblies: structural steel chassis; unitized facades; wall, floor, and ceiling cassettes; mechanical, electrical, plumbing, and environmental systems; kitchen, bathroom, and casework pods; building cores with elevators and stairs.
 Our structural system is parameterized, meaning that individual modules can take a wide range of different dimensions and shapes, enabling many different unit sizes and layouts within buildings that are unique and distinctive, fitting lots of any size.

 Manufacturing and Assembly, Not Construction